 Types of Hybrid Cars:

-There are a few different types of hybrids which all work a little differently to each other.
+There are a few different types of hybrids which all work a little differently from each other.
 The three types of hybrids are MHEVs, FHEVs and PHEVs.

 - MHEVs (Mild Hybrid Electric Vehicles) – Mild hybrids use their electric power to give a small boost to the vehicle’s internal combustion engine - usually assisting it when accelerating from a dead stop.
 MHEVs don’t operate solely on battery power and don’t need to be plugged in to charge.
 They charge by using power from the internal combustion engine and regenerative braking.

-- FHEVs (Full Hybrid Electric Vehicles) – Full hybrids have a more powerful battery than mild hybrids and can operate for a period of time solely on battery power.
+- FHEVs (Full Hybrid Electric Vehicles) – Full hybrids have a more powerful battery than mild hybrids and can operate for some time solely on battery power.
 They are charged by the internal combustion engine or through regenerative braking.
 There are two types of systems that a full hybrid can have: